-We are like that, Joshua.
+We aren’t really that different from Joshua.
 We are standing before a holy God, filthy dirty, with no way out of sin and nothing to bargain with.
 We have not gotten to that point where we get to move on from that depiction in our lives.
 It is not “doom and gloom” but glorious redemption.
-I think the gospel group The Winans said at best when they said what can you know about being restored if he never lost your place.
-We must understand that we're like this, Joshua and we need to be willing and ready to go before the throne of grace to obtain mercy in time of need.
-We can never get so busy that we don't forget.
-We can never get so busy that we don't have time to make a faith walk boldly before the Throne of grace, even with our filthy rags.
-We are like Joshua.
-Joshua and me.
-There is not much difference.
+I think the gospel group The Winans said at best when they said, “what can you know about being restored if he never lost your place?”
+As Joshua did, the first step for us is to humbly accept our reality.
+We can never get so busy that we forget and don’t have time to make a faith walk boldly before the Throne of Grace.